Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 Loss of licensure

-Criminal prosecution, in extreme cases involving fraud or patient harm
+Criminal prosecution in extreme cases involving fraud or patient harm

 FDA Inspection & Public Listing